MuttData/soam/documentation/source/end2end.md

-# End to End data product with SoaM:
+# End to End data product with SoaM

 The purpose of this document is to show how a generic end to end data product would look line using SoaM and [Airflow](http://airflow.apache.org/).